amithyone/fastify-food-app/RESTAURANT_ONBOARDING_GUIDE.md

 ## Overview

-Abuja Eat is a comprehensive QR code menu service that allows restaurant owners to create digital menus and generate QR codes for their tables.
+Fastify is a comprehensive QR code menu service that allows restaurant owners to create digital menus and generate QR codes for their tables.
 Customers can scan QR codes to view menus, place orders, and pay seamlessly.

 ## Features